Filip-2002/AI-prompt-image-analyser/README.md

 - Place your images in the `images/` folder.
 Outputs will be saved automatically in `images/outputs/`.

-- If doing multiple prompts for one image sepearte them with a comma (e.g., dog, window, tree, door).
+- If doing multiple prompts for one image separate them with commas (e.g., dog, window, tree, door).

 - To switch between backbones (SwinT/B/L), update `CONFIG_PATH` and `WEIGHTS_PATH` in `main.py`.

-- Download pretrained weights from `https://huggingface.co/ShilongLiu/GroundingDINO/tree/main` and move them into `weights/` folder.
+- Download pretrained weights from `https://huggingface.co/ShilongLiu/GroundingDINO/tree/main` and move them into the `weights/` folder.
   - **SwinT (Tiny)** - groundingdino_swint_ogc.pth
   - **SwinB (Base)** - groundingdino_swinb_cogcoor.pth
   - **SwinL (Large)** - groundingdino_swinl_cogcoor.pth